fondofhats/weather-dashboard/README.md

 ## Requirements/Description
 ### Description
-Create a simple calendar application that allows a user to save events for each hour of the workday.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+A weather dashboard that runs in the browser and features dynamically updated HTML and CSS using third party API's.
 <br>
 ### Requirements
 #### User Story